thomasreinecke/DLMAIPAIUC01-hotel-booking-chatbot/README.md

 * pending - if all of the required fields are populated, indicates ready for confirmation
 * confirmed - if the user has confirmed the booking

+## Supported user intends

+* "book" - create a new booking. user is asked to fill all the fields necessary and confirm to save the booking
+* "modify" - based on full name and the booking number a previously created booking is retrieved and can be modified
+* "cancel" - based on full name and the booking number a previously created booking is retrieved and can be cancelled (and deleted)
+* "reset" - a user can indicate to start the session over
+* "smalltalk" - engage with the chatbot in casual communication, the chatbot will try to lead back to the booking

 ## Unit testing

 run the backend unit tests: